alankarmisra/SwiftLib/README.md

 #Classes

 ##ViewWithGradientBackground : UIView
-An extremely simplistic UIView subclass to allow for a gradient background.
+A minimalist UIView convenience subclass to allow for a gradient background.
 It exposes the following method:
 ```swift
 func setGradientBackgroundWithColors(colors:[AnyObject])
 ```